Intranet and extranet software have similar names and benefits, but there is one huge question that will determine which platform is for you.

 When you provide your business—no matter the industry—with modern tools to streamline these efforts, you create an informed and connected staff, which in turn, optimizes your company’s success.

-For more details on intranet software, uses, benefits, and more, check out this article: What is an Intranet?
+For more details on intranet software, uses, and benefits, check out this article: What is an Intranet?

 What is an extranet?